mecid/mecid.github.io/_posts/2024-02-13-discovering-swift-algorithms-package.md

 // Array(withNoNils) == [10, 30, 2, 3, 5]
 ```

-Another common task is to remove the duplicates from a collection of elements, and you can easily do it with the help of the unique function.
+Another common task is to remove the duplicates from a collection of elements, and you can easily do it with the help of the *uniqued* function.

 ```swift
 let numbers = [1, 2, 3, 3, 2, 3, 3, 2, 2, 2, 1]